kuzzleio/documentation-old/src/sdk-reference/document/subscribe.md

 Listens to changes occuring on this document.
 Throws an error if this document has not yet been created in Kuzzle.

+The provided callback will be called everytime a [notification](/sdk-reference/essentials/notifications) is received from Kuzzle.

 ---

 ## subscribe([options], callback)